How to drive your car in Rome? [Full Rome ZTL map for Cars]

 How to obtain permits?

-Fully electric vehicles can circulate freely in this ZTL, while Euro 3 and earlier vehicles cannot do it.
+Fully electric vehicles can also circulate freely in the ZTLs.
+On the other hand, Euro 3 and earlier vehicles are banned from them.

-You may issue one permit for each vehicle and parking space available (or one for each student in case of a school bus).
-It is valid for one year for regular users and up to the end of the school year for school buses.
+It is possible to issue only one permit per vehicle and parking space available (or one per student in case of a school bus).
+Yearly permits are valid for one year for regular users, and until the end of the school year for school buses.

 For trucks, this permit has the following cost: